hashicorp/consul/website/source/docs/agent/dns.html.markdown

 So, for example, if we have a "foo" node with default settings, we could look for "foo.node.dc1.consul."
 The datacenter is an optional part of the FQDN, and if not provided defaults to the datacenter of the agent.
-So if know "foo" is running in our same datacenter, we can instead use "foo.node.consul."
+So if we know "foo" is running in our same datacenter, we can instead use "foo.node.consul."
 Alternatively, we can do a DNS lookup for nodes in other datacenters, with no additional effort.